sudoblockio/tackle-license/README.md

 # tackle-license

-Tackle provider to generate a license file in a directory.
+A [tackle-box](https://github.com/robcxyz/tackle-box) provider to generate a license file in a directory.

 ## Usage